Arterial Blood pH Calculator

 7.31-7.41.
 It means that venous blood is more acidic than arterial.
 It's due to the fact that there is more of the acidic carbon dioxide (CO₂) in the venous blood.

 If the calculated pH is lower than the norm, it indicates acidosis, and if it's higher - informs us about alkalosis.
 These states of acid-base imbalance can be symptoms of respiratory or metabolic disorders.
-The body's acid-base homeostasis is a very complicated system - you can read more about it here.
+The body's acid-base homeostasis is a very complicated system - you can read more in the article published in Journal of Clinical & Diagnostic Research.

 Calculating arterial blood pH with the Henderson-Hasselbalch equation